 Reduced Fee Scale: For those managing financial hardship, please inquire about reduced fees, or alternative scheduling options.

 Payment & Insurance Info: Payment is requested upon receipt of services.
-I accept cash, checks, credit cards, paypal and venmo.
-If you have a flexible spending account, or insurance that covers my services, I am happy to provide you with quarterly or annual receipts.
+I accept cash, checks, credit cards, paypal, venmo and zelle.
+If you have a flexible spending account, or insurance that covers psychotherapy, I am happy to provide you with quarterly or annual receipts.
 Please note, I am considered an "out of network" provider.